maixnor/wu-quartz/content/semester 3/Lecture 5.md

 		- random? intuitive choices?
 	- frequency can be econometrically estimated, but should be constant across games
 	- it's not an equilibrium concept
-		- race to the top with k-level ... higher k is better
+		- race to the top with k-level ... higher $k$ is better
 		- think of chess engines -> higher depth = stronger
-	- #todo gt 5
+		- can be an equilibrium if $k$ is infinite

 ### Punishing Strategies
 - "I start higher and undercut when I am being undercut"